AnthonyRBWall/BriCLI/README.md

 ```

 ## Configuration
+## Compile-time
-There are several settings that can be applied to BriCLI via the `bricli_config.h` file, they are listed below:
+There are several compile time settings that can be applied to BriCLI via the `bricli_config.h` file, they are listed below:

 | Setting | Default | Description |
 | --- | --- | --- |